Shane Cullinan

-Shane Cullinan is a composer, arranger and lyricist whose work ranges from compositions for TV and film to orchestral dramas and opera.
+Shane Cullinan (born March 17, 1974, in Manchester) is a composer, arranger and lyricist whose work ranges from compositions for TV and film to orchestral dramas and opera.

 Life and career

 Cullinan has worked independently as a composer and arranger since graduating from Nottingham Trent University.

 His focus for composition for string quartet came in the form of a residency at Princeton University, New Jersey and featured on his first commercial recording, Y=-X2.
 His film credits include the music to Insight In Mind, The Nuclear Train and The Silent Train, all for Channel 4.
-His score to Insight In Mind, a short film about mental illness, was screened at the National Film Theatre, London, in 2003.
+His score to Insight In Mind, a short film about mental illness, was screened at the National Film Theatre, London..